-With this document, we aim to provide Canadian Emergency Physicians with a framework and a series of recommendations that they can use to advance personal PoCUS development, PoCUS program development and/or maintenance.
+With this document, we aim to provide Canadian Emergency Physicians with a framework and a series of recommendations that they can use to advance PoCUS program development.
 We recognise that there may be a number of recommendations within this document that some Emergency Physicians and EDs do not currently meet and that some of these recommendations may require investment to achieve.
 This position statement is not designed to highlight those deficiencies but rather to provide support, in the form of national recommendations, to enable all Canadian Emergency Physicians and their departments to provide the highest standard of care with PoCUS for their patients.